nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         kube-public                   Active   2d7h
         kube-system                   Active   2d7h

-- The services of the application cafe should have been deployed in the NameSpace cafe and should be in status Running.
+- The services of the application cafe should have been deployed in the NameSpace cafe-ns and should be in status Running.
 - You should have 2 Pods for the coffee service and 1 Pod for tea service

 .. code-block:: bash

-        harry@Azure:~/lab1$ kubectl get pods -n cafe
+        harry@Azure:~/lab1$ kubectl get pods -n cafe-ns
         NAME                      READY   STATUS    RESTARTS   AGE
         coffee-6f4b79b975-pxjxp   1/1     Running   0          21s
         coffee-6f4b79b975-xpfvr   1/1     Running   0          21s